- Find Good People

 - In other words: Can you exchange a part of a good (divisible), or does the whole good need to be exchanged (indivisible)?

 A few years ago I developed a possible approach to multiple-encounter, multilateral trading in heterogenous goods, and wrote about a draft paper on it called “A model for n-trading in ongoing markets in heterogeneous indivisible goods”.

 Trade My Players – a Multilateral-Trading Demonstration Project

-TradeMyPlayers.com, which is in development, is a project I’ve been working on through Boke Consulting to create a real-world application of multi-participant trading.
+TradeMyPlayers.com, which is in development, is a project I’ve been working on through Boke Consulting to create a real-world application of multi-lateral trading.
 I initially created it off-line, using Excel (for data entry by participants and results display) and Visual Basic to run its algorithm.